Can You Get A Tattoo If You Have Diabetes?

 Keep reading to learn everything you need to know about getting a tattoo if you have diabetes.

-Many diabetics can safely get tattoos, but you have to consider your specific condition.
+Many diabetics can safely get tattoos, yet you have to consider your specific condition.
 If your diabetes is under control, you shouldn’t have a problem getting a tattoo.
 You can follow the same steps as someone without diabetes.

 However, you should monitor your symptoms for a few months before getting a tattoo.
 Make sure you don’t have too many blood sugar spikes.
 High blood sugar can reduce your body’s ability to repair the skin where you get a tattoo, so it can take longer to heal.
 The longer it takes to heal, the more likely you’ll develop an infection around the tattoo.

-Ideally, your blood sugar levels should be in a normal range, but they don’t have to be.
+Ideally, your blood sugar levels should be in a normal range, nevertheless, they don’t have to be.
 If your levels are normal for you, you may be able to get a tattoo even if your blood sugar is high.

 Type 1 vs. Type 2

-You should also consider if you have type 1 or type 2 diabetes.
+You should consider if you have type 1 or type 2 diabetes.
 The different origins of each condition can affect how you treat your diabetes and what you need to do to get a tattoo safely.
 In either case, keeping your glucose levels as steady as possible before and during your tattoo session is important.

 For example, if you have type 1 diabetes, knowing how your body handles high and low blood sugars (and having insulin on hand) is ideal before getting a tattoo.
 Especially since you might be in the chair for a few hours, expect snacks or medication (or both) during the process.